MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-enhanced-data-model.md

 You should use solutions.

-### What is best practice when you are migrating a Power Pages website using solutions?
+### What is best practice when you're migrating a Power Pages website using solutions?

 Refer to [Overview of application lifecycle management with Microsoft Power Platform](/power-platform/alm/overview-alm) for best practices.

 ### After importing site configuration data in a managed solution I edited my website in the target environment.
 I don't see any new changes when I import managed solutions from my source environment.

-Editing the site configuration data in the target environment is discouraged as it will result in the creation of an unmanaged layer and changes from the source will not reflect in the target.
+Editing the site configuration data in the target environment is discouraged as it will result in the creation of an unmanaged layer and changes from the source won't reflect in the target.
 To fix it in the target environment user needs to remove the unmanaged solution layer.
 See [Solution layers](/power-platform/alm/solution-layers-alm) for more information.

 ### When we upgrade to the new data model, do we physically delete the tables at the end of the migration?

 The process migrates the data from the standard data model tables to the new enhanced model tables.
-Data is not deleted from the existing standard data model tables.
+Data isn't deleted from the existing standard data model tables.

 Once the migration is completed and stable, you can remove legacy portal solutions manually after making a backup of your Power Platform environment.